PHorg Logo

 April, 1906

-Thr ruins of the Palace Hotel as seen from Geary Street.
+Thr ruins of The Palace Hotel as seen from Geary Street.

 PH Ruin PPC 1906